 - The Cassandra: Literally.

 - Cassandra Truth: The original one, since it comes from the Trope Namer.
+She tells the chorus exactly what's going to happen, but they of course don't believe her.

 - Death of the Old Gods: The Chorus describes how Ouranos was defeated by Kronos, and Kronos in turn was defeated by Zeus.